I’m very happy to welcome you on this website which contains a lot of information about me, my progression over 40 years and my current projects!

 Today, Mike and Bruno are still friends and are regularly in touch… A dream come true!

-Every week, Bruno Hantson shares his deep love for Soul music (originating from his early teenage years influenced by his older brother) by producing and releasing 2 hour-long shows.
-The bilingual Soul Box © and the French Retro Hit Box which are then both broadcast in stations across Europe and Canada.
+Every week, Bruno Hantson shares his deep love for Soul music (originating from his early teenage years influenced by his older brother) by producing and releasing 3 hour-long shows.
+The bilingual Soul Box © and the French Retro Hit Box and WLS Revival which are all broadcast in stations across Europe and Canada.

 Soul Box (SB) invites you to either discover or re-listen to the best Soul songs or listen to the thousands of rare titles from popular artists or the lesser-known ones who you might never have heard before!
 The latter never made their way to fame (outside of their town or area) and yet there are definitely great songs to be enjoyed!